reactjs/react.dev/beta/src/content/reference/react/StrictMode.md

 ### `<StrictMode>` {/*strictmode*/}

-Use `StrictMode` to enable additional development behaviors and warnings for the entire component tree inside:
+Use `StrictMode` to enable additional development behaviors and warnings for the component tree inside:

 ```js
 import { StrictMode } from 'react';